1. What is the fee?

 3. Can a team practice at Tallowood during the week?

-All Pre-K through 12th Grade leagues will be allocated mid-week practices at Tallowood and other practice gyms during the pre-season.
-Once the season starts, only 2nd-12th grade leagues will be scheduled mid-week practices at Tallowood or other practice gyms.
+All Pre-K thru 12th grade leagues will be allocated mid-week practices at Tallowood and other practice gyms during the pre-season.
+Once the regular season starts, only 2nd thru 12th grade leagues will be scheduled mid-week practices at Tallowood or other practice gyms.

 4. Can a team practice anywhere during the week?

-Pre-K- 1st grade practice outside of the organized KBB practice schedule and locations is not encouraged or recommended.
-2nd - 12th grade practice may be at other locations, once a week, upon agreement of player's parents.
+Pre-K thru 1st grade practice outside of the organized TKB practice schedule and locations is not encouraged or recommended.
+2nd through 12th grade practice may be at other locations, once a week, upon agreement of players' parents.

 1. How are teams organized?